paulmsmith/fe-toolkit/app/docs/_00-index.md

 <p>Design systems decrease the distance between research insights and product release.</p>

-<p>Currently in Alpha, this site is our design system's 'pattern library' and is the place for consuming documentation and code as well as contributing to them.</p><p>You can read more <a href="docs/about">about the design system in detail</a>.</p>
+<p>Tis our design system's 'pattern library' and is the place for consuming documentation and code as well as contributing to them.</p><p>You can read more <a href="/docs/about">about the design system in detail</a>.</p>

 <h2 id="who">Who</h2>